Centurionactionx/ics3/Notes/Science/Cellular Differentiation.md

 Definition: What makes cells different from each other

 Stem cells have no specific function.
 They can become anything they want.
 They haven't become specialized yet.
+THEY ARE THE DEFAULT CELL

 Ebryogenisis: a term to describe making an embryo
 An ebryo is basically a baby in the womb.
 Has different definitions